 Why Sarasota Homeowners Need HVAC Maintenance Plans

-Sarasota's climate creates unique challenges that make regular HVAC maintenance crucial for every home.
-With average summer highs reaching 90-92°F and heat index values often exceeding 100°F from June through September, your air conditioning system works overtime for months at a stretch.
-The year-round humidity averaging 70-80% puts constant strain on your system's dehumidification components and creates ideal conditions for mold growth if maintenance is neglected.
+Sarasota's climate creates unique challenges that make regular HVAC maintenance essential rather than optional.
+With average summer highs reaching 90-92°F and heat index values often exceeding 100°F from June through September, your cooling system works overtime for most of the year.
+Year-round humidity averaging 70-80% puts constant stress on components while creating ideal conditions for mold growth in ductwork and coils.

 What to Expect from Professional HVAC Maintenance